collaborative-robotics/ABT/README.md

 1. `modelxx.py`.
 This file contains/initializes

-    a.
-The names of your ABT leafs,
+    1. The names of your ABT leafs,

-    b.
-The initial probability of success for each leaf
+    2. The initial probability of success for each leaf

-    c.
-The mean and variance for the emission symbol distribution for each state
+    2. The mean and variance for the emission symbol distribution for each state

-    d. an object of class model (defined in abtclass.py)

-    e. all of this is folded into an object of class model() (def in abtclass.py)
+    2. all of this is folded into an object of class model() (def in abtclass.py)

 2. `[ProjName]_ABT.py`.
 This file sets up the ABT with

-    a. the new leaf class `aug_leaf()` (from abtclass.py)
+    1. the new leaf class `aug_leaf()` (from abtclass.py)

-    b. the 16-state file peg_ABT.py  e.g. peg in hole task.
+    2. the 16-state file peg_ABT.py  e.g. peg in hole task.

-    c. or- a simple test project:   `simp_ABT.py` with 4+2 states
+    **  or-** a simple test project:   `simp_ABT.py` with 4+2 states

+    **  or-** customize your own `N` state model.

-    d.
-Coming soon: automatic generation of HMM from BT file
+    3. ToDo: automatic generation of HMM from BT file

-3. `tl_bw_hmm.py`.
-This file seqences the computational steps, typically:
+3. `top_level_hmm.py`.
+This top-level file seqences the computational steps, typically:

-    a. model setup
+    1. model setup

-    b. simulated data generation
+    1. simulated data generation

-    c.
-HMM initialization
+    1. HMM initialization

-    d.
-HMM model fitting
+    1. HMM model fitting

-    e. reporting
+    1. reporting

-`tl_bw_hmm.py` has two command line arguments:   the HMM perturbation magnitude (0.0<p<0.5) and a text comment for the data meta file.
+`tl_bw_hmm.py` has two command line arguments:   the HMM perturbation magnitude (0.0<p<0.5) and a text comment for the  metadata file.

 ##  Output Files

 Your results will appear in three files

-1. metadata.txt -- one line for each run of tl_xxxxxxx.py.
+1. `metadata.txt` -- one line for each run of tl_xxxxxxx.py.
 Unique filenames are generated using URI's.
 Each line contains

-  0. date and time stamp
+    1. date and time stamp
     1. name of data file
     2. ownname  (name of the top level file)
-  3. git hash (1st 10 chars of current git hash)
+    3. git hash (1st 10 chars of current git hash) (for maximum provenance, be sure to commit prior to running your code).
     4. number of HMM / BT states
     5. text field (comment)

-2. sequences/   contains the simulated state transition/observation sequences
+2. `sequences/`   contains the simulated state transition/observation sequences

-3. bw_output/   containts datafiles (item 1 of metadata).
+3. `bw_output/`   containts datafiles (item 1 of metadata).
 Data file line:
     1. Task code (2=Baum Welch)
     1. Ratio  (codeword mean spacing / sigma)
     2.  di     (codeword spacing)
     3. HMM_delta    amt HMM params changed
     4. Sigma
     5.  run#
     6.  e2 (RMS error)
     7.  emax (max error)

 ## Other Files in this package